mrhheffernan/js-sims-bayes/Usage.md

 One should make two subdirectores `my_events/Events` and `my_events/Obs`

 The raw event files before taking centrality bin averages will be stored in `Events/main`.
 Suppose we have 50 design points.
 Then, all of the events binary files generated for design point 0 should be catted together and stored in `0.dat`, and similarly for all other design points.
-There is a script  `sims_scripts/submit/cat_events.sh` which is designed to do this on stampede2.

 After this, there should exist `main/0.dat` , `main/1.dat` , ... , `main/49.dat` .